probabl-ai/sklearn-ragger-duck/_sources/user_guide.rst.txt

 User Guide documentation
 ------------------------

-:class:`~ragger_duck.scraping.UserGuideExtractor` is a scraper that extract documentation from the user guide.
+:class:`~ragger_duck.scraping.UserGuideDocExtractor` is a scraper that extract documentation from the user guide.
 It is a simple scraper that extract text information from the webpage.
 Additionally, this text can be chunked.